CHAPTER 7 BANKRUPTCY LAWYERS CHICAGO WORKING TO PROTECT CONSUMERS

 Let an attorney at the Chicago Consumer Law Center help you through the means test.
 We do this routinely for people in all walks of life in the Chicago area.
 If you qualify for a Chapter 7 bankruptcy, one of our attorneys can guide you through the bankruptcy procedure.

-ARE YOU HARASSED BY CREDITORS OR DEBT COLLECTORS?
+ARE YOU HARASSED BY CREDITORS OR DEBT COLLECTORS IN CHICAGO?

 Filing a Chapter 7 bankruptcy will stop all the phone calls, letters, emails and texts about the debt.
 When you file for a Chapter 7 bankruptcy, the bankruptcy court issues an order called an “automatic stay,” that takes effect immediately.
 The automatic stay stops creditors and debt collectors from contacting you.